brightspot/react-examples/graphql-restification/README.md

 ## GraphQL RESTification

-In this example we will demonstrate how to set up GraphQL Queries into individual REST API Endpoints using the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api).
+This example will demonstrate how to set up GraphQL Queries into individual REST API Endpoints using the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api).

 ## Running the example application